 4. ORGANISATION STRUCTURE

-A simple organization chart is given below
+A simple organisation chart is given below

 ROLAND EÖTVÖS PHYSICAL SOCIETY has more sections.
 The radiation protection related section is the ROLAND EÖTVÖS PHYSICAL SOCIETY-HEALTH PHYSICS SECTION (REPS-HPS).
 The managing board of REPS-HPS has elected and appointed the congress president from its members: János Petrányi.
-The local organizer committee consists of the congress president (also acting as contact person for the REPS-HPS), the chairmen of the Scientific Programme Committee (SPC) and the Professional Conference Organiser (PCO).
-REPS will work together exclusively with Akadémiai Kiadó Zrt (Congress) in the role of professional conference organiser.
+The local organizer committee consists

 The local organizer committee consists of